Not to be confused with "vaults", pregenerated features of the dungeon.

 | Possibly constructed by some powerful madman, the Vaults are said to be home to great treasures.
 The blood spattered liberally around the entrance suggests that there is a certain amount of violence, too.

 The Vaults are a sprawling compound made up of wide hallways and small chambers of various shapes and sizes, most of which are separated by doors.
-Composed primarily of stone, metal, and green crystal walls, only the most powerful Earth Magic specialists or Lugonu followers can expect to alter the floor plan much.
-Because the arrangement of rooms can be extremely convoluted, it's easy to get cut off from the stairway back up if you aren't careful; try to clear rooms methodically to avoid enemies you missed showing up when you're already half dead.
+The entirety of this branch is made of undiggable material; stone, metal, and rarely crystal walls.
+If you aren't careful, it's easy to get cut off from an upstairs.
+Try to clear rooms methodically to avoid enemies you missed showing up when you're already half dead.

-p Ironbrand convoker- Recalls and buffs enemy units from elsewhere on the floor.
+- p Ironbound convoker- Recalls and buffs enemy units from elsewhere on the floor.

-p Ironheart preserver- Soaks partial damage for other enemies, effectively doubling their HP until the preserver dies.
+- p Ironbound preserver- Soaks partial damage for other enemies, effectively doubling their HP until the preserver dies.